cardmagic/classifier/README.markdown

     gem install fast-stemmer

+Currently using Classifier with JRuby requires the all ruby version of fast-stemmer, [Stemmify](https://github.com/raypereda/stemmify).
+Future versions will rely on a java implementation.

+    gem install stemmify

 If you would like to speed up LSI classification by at least 10x, please install the following libraries:
 GNU GSL:: http://www.gnu.org/software/gsl
 rb-gsl:: http://rb-gsl.rubyforge.org